+Ben is chief investment strategist of Global Investment Strategist, which examines top-performing investments in Brazil, Russia, India, China, Japan, Indonesia, South Korea, and other rising economic powers.
 Along with these duties, Ben finds time to regularly contribute to Personal Finance, Investing Daily’s flagship product.

 Did you miss the first Coca-Cola?
 The first McDonalds?
 Apple’s IPO?
 Here’s your second chance.
 From Eastern Europe to the Pacific Rim to South America – new markets are buoying investor profits.
 These are multiple market opportunities – new industrial giants, pharmaceuticals, and high-tech.
 Plus moneyed new consumers with any eye to buy every gadget – from phones to refrigerators – that have long been staples in our own society.
 For investors, it’s a once-in-a-lifetime ground-floor opportunity to profit from the birth of new economies.
 Learn More

 That yield won’t be quite so sweet if and when the defaults occur